PS2ClassicsVault/Steam-Deck-CPU-Governor/README.md

 3).
 Open a terminal window in the folder the install file is in, then run: *sudo bash install.sh*

 4).
 Reboot system and enjoy!

+## Uninstall/Revert back to stock:
+To revert back to stock download the uninstall.sh file then as before run: *sudo bash uninstall.sh* then reboot.